MarkPhamm/Adventureworks-Analytics/README.md

 * Focus on selling Accessories and Clothing for a higher Profit Margin
 * Use the Machine Learning Model to Predict the demand for the next month for better preparation
 * Deliver marketing campaign for the first half of the year (from January to May) with the customer Persona information Above

+1. Cut product
+2. Using that budget to create a marketing campaign to tap into a new market for Model 200
+   * Location: Seashore (Similar to the top 5 states)
+     *
+   * Demographic:
+     * Both Males and Females
+     *
+   * Time seasonality: June, October, November, December
+3. Create bundles with the Marketing campaign
+4. Marketing channel: